sla-ppy/serial_port_comms/README.md

 they are also super cool! :D

--gdwarf-4  =>  is a compilation flag we need to run valgrind succesfully after compiling our program -fsanitize=address,undefined  =>  also known as "asan", which is clang's compilation flag we can use instead of valgrind (prefered method)
+-gdwarf-4  =>  is a compilation flag we need to run valgrind succesfully after compiling our program -fsanitize=address,undefined,leak  =>  also known as "asan", which is clang's compilation flag we can use instead of valgrind (prefered method)
 ```